-But you don’t need to settle, and if you avoid the top mistakes churches make in their marketing, you’ll be on the right track.
+But you don’t need to settle, and if you avoid the same church marketing mistakes, you’ll be on the right track.

 This blog post will discuss eight church marketing don’ts you should avoid at all costs.
 These honest mistakes can be deadly to your marketing results over time.
-And to wrap up, we’ll cover some church marketing best practices to help you reach people the right way.
+And as a bonus just for you, we’ll cover eight church marketing best practices to help you reach people the right way.

 Table of contents

 - 1. Don’t say yes to everyone all the time.